 Blanket Toss: The blanket toss is now conducted as entertainment, but it didn’t originate that way.
 The Inupiaq hunter would be tossed in the air, enabling him to see across the horizon to hunt game.
 Now thirty or more Inupiaq gather in a circle, holding the edges of a large skin made from walrus hides, and toss someone into the air as high as possible.
 The person being tossed throws gifts into the crowd and loses a turn when he or she loses his or her balance.
 The object: to maintain balance and return to the blanket without falling over.
 This is one of many games played during the course of a 10-day celebration of Inuit culture.

 Break Up: The spring melting season is a season unto itself.
 The rivers thaw and begin to flow again, carrying huge chunks of ice down river.
 The ice “break up” is accompanied by days of celebration as Alaska emerges from long winter nights.

 Cache: A small shed-like building on stilts where furriers and hunters kept their goods.

 Cheechako: The term for someone who is new to the country.
 A “tenderfoot” or “green horn.”

-Combat Fishing: Alaska features the most salmon-rich fishing streams in the world.
-Opening day is so eagerly anticipated that hundreds of anglers will line the banks of the river, shoulder-to-shoulder, casting for fish, hence the Alaskan phrase ‘combat fishing.’
+Combat Fishing Alaska features the most salmon-rich fishing streams in the world.
+Opening day is so eagerly anticipated that hundreds of anglers will line the banks of the river, shoulder-to-shoulder, casting for fish, hence the Alaska phrase ‘combat fishing.’
 The trick is to actually hook a salmon and not a fellow salmon fisherman.

 Eskimo Ice Cream: The fat of a seal, caribou or fish that is whipped to a creamy texture and mixed with chopped meat or berries.
 It’s actually quite yummy!